Nonperturbative decay of bipartite discrete time crystals

-\textbf{\emph{Prethermal phase diagram.}}~---~ The decorated lattice topology not only causes a bipartite rigidity to perturbations, but crucially determines the presence of time-crystalline order in the transverse field Ising model even at $\theta_z=0$.
+\textbf{\emph{Prethermal phase diagram.}}~---~ The decorated lattice topology not only causes a bipartite rigidity to perturbations, but determines the presence of time-crystalline order in the transverse field Ising model even at $\theta_z=0$.
 To illustrate this, we extend the result of Fig.~\ref{fig:DTC_order}(d) to arbitrary interaction strengths $\theta_J$ and construct a prethermal phase diagram in the $(\theta_x, \theta_J)$ parameter space.
-We distinguish a rigid subharmonic response from enveloped oscillations by defining the spectral power density $|S_\omega^{A/B}|^2$ at the subharmonic peak $\omega \tau=\pi$ as a prethermal DTC order parameter in either sublattice of the bipartite geometry.
-For a decorated hexagonal lattice, this gives rise to the diagrams shown in Fig.~\ref{fig:phasediagram}(a-b).
-In the weakly interacting limit $\theta_J \to 0$, the onset of interactions induces confinement which stabilizes subharmonic periodicity in the presence of increasingly perturbed $\pi$-flips, resulting in a sharp crossover to a state of time-crystalline order, which grows linearly with $|\theta_J|$ in both sublattices.
-The stabilizing effect of interactions stagnates around $\theta_J\approx -\pi/3$.
-Beyond this point, the range of perturbations $|\theta_x-\pi|$ to which the time crystal is robust shrinks until the eventual disappearance of DTC order in the node at $\theta_J =-2\pi/3$, followed by a revival at larger interaction strengths.
+To distinguish the rigid subharmonic response characteristic of a DTC from both rapid thermalization and enveloped oscillations emblematic of unstable periodicity, we define the spectral power density $|S_\omega^{A/B}|^2$ at the subharmonic peak $\omega \tau=\pi$ as a prethermal DTC order parameter in either sublattice of the bipartite geometry.
+For the $A$- and $B$-lattices of a decorated hexagonal graph, this gives rise to the diagrams shown in Fig.~\ref{fig:phasediagram}(a-b).

+In the absence of interactions ($\theta_J=0$), a nonzero DTC order parameter $|S_{\pi/\tau}|^2$ appears in both lattices only for a perfect periodic drive $\theta_x=\pi$, as the system lacks any mechanism stabilizing the response to an imperfect drive.
+The onset of Ising interactions ($\theta_J<0$) enables self-stabilization of the subharmonic response to increasingly perturbed $\pi$-flips, resulting in a finite range of $\theta_x$ for which the system exhibits stable DTC order (shaded in red).
+This region, which grows linearly with $|\theta_J|$ in both sublattices, signals the emergence of an interaction-stabilized DTC phase.
+This behavior is consistent with the presence of a confining potential that inhibits rapid thermalization induced by a weak transverse field~\cite{tindallConfinementTransverseField2024}.
+Crucially, stable DTC order at weak interactions does not decay gradually as perturbations $|\theta_x-\pi|$ increase.
+Instead, it falls off abruptly in a sharp crossover between time-crystalline order and thermalization.